-Fastned is currently involved in litigation proceedings in the Netherlands, primarily involving legal proceedings against the Dutch Ministry of Infrastructure and Water Management (Ministerie van Infrastructure en Waterstaat) (Rijkswaterstaat) relating to (the scope of) the permits for operating fast charging facilities on Dutch highway locations.
-The various legal proceedings against Rijkswaterstaat predominantly concern a disagreement between Fastned and Rijkswaterstaat on two topics relating to (the scope of) the permits issued by Rijkswaterstaat for using part of a highway service area (verzorgingsplaats) for operating a fast charging station pursuant to the Public Works Management of Engineering Structures Act (Wet beheer rijkswaterstaatswerken, WBR) (WBR Permits).
+Fastned is currently involved in litigation proceedings in the Netherlands, primarily involving legal proceedings against the Dutch Ministry of Infrastructure and Water Management (Ministerie van Infrastructuur en Waterstaat) (Rijkswaterstaat) relating to (the scope of) the permits for operating fast charging facilities on part of a highway service areas (verzorgingsplaatsen) for operating a fast charging station pursuant to the Public Works Management of Engineering Structures Act (Wet beheer rijkswaterstaatswerken, WBR) (WBR Permits).

-The first disagreement relates to the question of whether a permit to operate a fast charging station also includes the right to operate a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such as coffee.
-Although the Dutch Council of State (de Raad van State) ruled in favour of Fastned in January 2019, and Fastned was awarded with an irrevocable permit for additional services at its fast charging stations at service areas 'De Horn' and 'Velder', it remained uncertain if and how long it will take to receive the amended lease agreements which are necessary for operating a convenience store and/or a toilet from the Dutch Central Government Real Estate Agency (Rijksvastgoedbedrijf) (RVB).
-At that time, the RVB refused to issue the necessary amended lease agreements, as it deemed this to be in breach of the Dutch Petroleum Act (Wet tot veiling van bepaalde verkooppunten van motorbrandstoffen or Benzinewet) which prohibits the building of new fuel points until 1 January 2024.
+The first (fully litigated) disagreement related to the question of whether a permit to operate a fast charging station also included the right to operate a shop.
+In January 2019, the Dutch Council of State (de Raad van State) ruled in favour of Fastned, and Fastned was awarded with an irrevocable permit for additional services at two of its fast charging stations.
+However, the Dutch Central Government Real Estate Agency (Rijksvastgoedbedrijf) (RVB) refused to issue the necessary amended lease agreements, as it deemed this to be in breach of the Dutch Petroleum Act (Wet tot veiling van bepaalde verkooppunten van motorbrandstoffen or Benzinewet) which prohibited the building of new fuel points until 1 January 2024.
 As a result, Fastned initiated proceedings before the District Court of The Hague in order to compel the RVB to issue the required amendments of the lease agreements and to recover all damages suffered.
 In April 2021, the District Court of The Hague ruled in Fastned's favour by ruling that the RVB, being the landowner of all service areas along the Dutch highways, may not refuse Fastned the lease agreements for additional service facilities, such as shops and toilets, at its stations.
-Although Fastned has now obtained the amended lease agreements for additional service facilities in respect of the service areas 'De Horn', 'Velder' and 'Hellevliet' (which service area Fastned acquired as part of the acquisition of The Fast Charging Network B.V. from MisterGreen in July 2020), the Dutch State initiated appeal proceedings against the District Court's ruling.
+The Dutch State initiated appeal proceedings against the District Court's ruling stating.
 In its ruling of 21 March 2023, the Court of Appeal of the Hague confirmed the ruling of the District Court stating that the Dutch State acted unlawful towards Fastned by categorically denying Fastned to operate shops.
 The Dutch State and the petrol station operators lodged a cassation appeal to the Dutch Supreme Court (Hoge Raad).
-If they are successful in that appeal, the negative effect would be that the RVB could refuse Fastned to have additional service facilities, such as shops and toilets, at its stations, at least until 1 January 2024.
-This would deprive Fastned of business opportunities and sales in relation to such additional service facilities.
-After 1 January 2024, the prohibition in the Dutch Petroleum Act will end, meaning that from that date there are currently no restrictions for Fastned to request permits for additional services.
-However, the petrol stations and their representative organisations, the Dutch Association for Private National Route Filling Station Concessions (Vereniging Particuliere Rijkswegvergunningen van Tankstations, VPR) and the Dutch Association for Mobility and Industry (Vereniging voor Mobiliteit en Industrie, Vemobin), initiated separate proceedings claiming that even after 1 January 2024 no shops as ancillary services may be offered at all at charging stations on highway locations.
-The District Court has allowed Fastned to join the Dutch State in such proceedings.
-Given the additional nature of the shops to the main business activity of providing fast-charging services, the negative financial impact of the potential inability to create shops would, however, be limited.
+In its ruling of 6 September 2024, the Dutch Supreme Court rejected the State's appeal.
+This means that this disagreement has been fully litigated, confirming that Fastned cannot be categorically denied the right to operate shops.
+Fastned has initiated a claims procedure seeking compensation for losses incurred by not being able to operate or to have a third party operating shops at its charging stations.
+While a favourable outcome for Fastned in these proceedings would be beneficial to compensate for any losses incurred, an unfavourable decision would not have a material adverse effect on Fastned's business, financial condition prospects the losses already incurred. or as were